 Geodimensional offers training sessions for Leapfrog Geo for both beginners as well as advanced users.
 Even though Leapfrog Geo looks like a very simple software package (there are only 12 buttons/icons when you open it) it has a lot under the hood.

-It may look like a Volkswagen, but it drives like a Mercedes.
+It may look like a Volkswagen, but it drives like a Porsche.

 Geodimensional has been using Leapfrog for 3D modelling and structural interpretation purposes since 2011.
 Leapfrog Geo is a powerful tool but it's still up to the user to correctly apply it do a dataset.
 Think of it as a paint brush; you still have to draw the painting yourself.
 Consequenlty, the quality of a 3D geological model is a combination of pure technical, 3D modelling skills (aka how well you know the software) and the general geological understanding and expertise.
 During the training the user will get a better understanding of the FastRBF interpolation engine that powers Leapfrog Geo.
 It's crucuial to understand what the software.